openshift-labs/tcw/workshop/1-container-basics/intro.md

 In this scenario you will learn about the basics on how to build an app using containers.
 You will create a Dockerfile and build a container based on it.
+Then you'll learn how to run a container based off of the container image you build and finally how to push it to a container registry.